Skip to main content

 OperationClassic modeFederated mode

 Backup deletionPortworx Backup server deletes the backup and removes data from the backup locationStork on each application cluster deletes the backup locally using Workload Identity.
-If no valid cluster is available to process the deletion, the delete request is rejected.
-Metadata-only removal is available only when the user explicitly performs a force delete.
-For more information, see Forced deletion of backups.
+Requires at least one valid cluster; otherwise the delete request is rejected.
+For the rejection and force-delete behavior, see Backup deletion behavior under Constraints and Forced deletion of backups.

 Cloud file missing checkPortworx Backup server verifies that all backup data files referenced in the metadata are present in the backup location.
 If any files are missing, the backup is marked as invalid.Stork on each application cluster performs the same check locally using Workload Identity to access the backup location and verify that all referenced files are present.